Customer Centricity Meaning, Examples and Implementing Strategy

 But customer-centricity is more than just marketing tactics.
 As decision-makers in business, we should value customer experiences and strive to make them as positive as possible because it’s the right thing to do.
 When we nurture relationships between customers and our company, we set the groundwork for generational success.

 Is customer centricity dependent upon a single transaction?
 Sometimes.
-We probably all have stories about the bad experience with a customer service rep that one time we went into a store, and now we’ve vowed to never go back.
+We probably all have stories about a bad experience with a customer service rep that one time we went into a store, and now we’ve vowed to never go back.
 But more often, customer-centricity revolves around the creation of long-term relationships.
 We bring the customer value–in other words, we help them solve a Job to be Done — but we also take the opportunity to leave them feeling good about the experience.
-Great customer service isn’t about bending over backward to meet every customer’s demands; when the focus is on customer relationship management, we truly address the customers’ needs beyond simply the product or service.
+Great customer service isn’t about bending over backwards to meet every customer’s demands; when the focus is on customer relationship management, we truly address the customers’ needs beyond simply the product or service.

 Digital Leadership has plenty more to say about Jobs to be Done and how this concept can help you develop into a customer-centric organization.
 Register to download our book, How to Create Innovation, to learn how to attract more customers.

-How Can You Become a Customer-Centric Company?
+Customer Centric Strategy – How Can You Become a Customer Centric Company?

-If you acknowledge how important it can be to develop a strategy that focuses on each customer as an individual with specific needs and concerns, the next step is to put that strategy into motion.
+If you acknowledge how important it can be to develop a customer centric strategy that focuses on each customer as an individual with specific needs and concerns, the next step is to put that strategy into motion.